 CT-based Treatment Planning

-ROS treatment planning systems allow the radiation oncologist to customize a specific treatment plan for each individual patient.
-With the help of sophisticated software, the radiation oncologist views the radiation dose in 3-dimensions, which maximizes the cancer-killing radiation to the cancer while minimizing the radiation to other areas of the body.
-CT-based treatment planning is essential in achieving the goal of cure while minimizing side effects as much as possible.
+TRO affiliated centers boast the best in radiation therapy treatment planning systems, which allow the radiation oncologist to customize a specific treatment plan for each individual patient.
+With the help of CT imaging and sophisticated software, the radiation oncologist views the tumor and radiation dose in 3-dimensions.
+Such technology maximizes the cancer-killing radiation to the cancer while minimizing radiation to other areas of the body.
+CT-based treatment planning is essential toward the goal of cure while minimizing side effects as much as possible.

 Intensity Modulated Radiation Therapy (IMRT)